gbowley/OLDx/README.md

 ## Features

-* **CAN Bus Communication:** Connects to the vehicle using `usb2can` and `python-can`.
+* **User Definable CANbus Communication:** Connects to the vehicle using `usb2can` and `python-can`.
 Supports standard CAN and ISO-TP for multi-frame diagnostic messages.
+User can define target addresses to message, as well as message content (including RTR flag).
+User can also define addresses to monitor (for response monitoring), and view logged communications in GUI and CSV.
 * **Vehicle Identification:** Retrieves the Vehicle Identification Number (VIN) and identifies the vehicle model, year, market, and relevant ECU/module programs based on an internal database (`vehicles.py`).
 * **Diagnostic Trouble Code (DTC) Management:**
     * Reads confirmed and pending fault codes from Engine Control Module (ECM), Transmission Control Unit (TCU, if installed), and Anti-lock Braking System (ABS) modules.